vhive-serverless/vSwarm/tools/invoker/README.md

 ### Input file

 The addresses to be invoked are stored in an input json file, named `endpoints.json` by default.
 The standard structure of this file is a list of json objects which have a hostname.
-In the event that more than one object (i.e. more than one hostname) is included, then the proided addresses will be called by the invoker in a round-robin fasion.
+In the event that more than one object (i.e. more than one hostname) is included, then the provided addresses will be called by the invoker in a round-robin fashion.

 An example input file can look like this:
 ```json